 3) Embrace negative space.

-Speaking of negative space ... it looks good.
-Real good.
-"Negative space" simply means the area around and between the subjects of an image.
-When it comes to composing great photos, use simplicity to your advantage.
-When you include a lot of empty space, your subject will stand out more and evoke a stronger reaction from your viewer.
-Oftentimes, negative space is a large expanse of open sky, water, an empty field, or a large wall, as in the examples below.
+When you include a lot of empty space in a photo, your subject will stand out more and evoke a stronger reaction from your viewer.
+And what does negative space looks like?
+It's often a large expanse of open sky, water, an empty field, or a large wall, as in the examples below.

-Most photos taken on mobile phones nowadays are taken either straight on or from a bird's eye view.
-Try taking a photo straight up and playing with the sky as negative space, like in the first photo below.
+Try taking a photo directly upward and playing with the sky as negative space, like in the first photo below.
 Or, you can try taking it at a slight downward angle.

-Pro Tip: If you take a photo and find the perspective is a little askew or tilted, use the SKRWT photo editing app to adjust it so the lines look clean and square.
+Pro Tip: If you take a photo and find the perspective is a little askew or tilted, use the SKRWT photo editing app to make the lines look clean and square.

 5) Play with reflections.